Manchester: Air

 Manchester Airport is the third busiest in the United Kingdom, with over double the number of annual passengers of the next busiest non-London airport.
-Services cover many destinations in Europe, North America, the Caribbean, Africa, the Middle East, and Asia (with more destinations from Manchester than any other airport in Britain).
+Some 49 airlines operate from the airport, serving just under 200 destinations.
 It is the only airport in the UK outside London to have two fully-operational runways.

-The airport has the highest rating available: "Category 10", encompassing an elite group of airports able to handle "Code F" aircraft, including the Airbus A380.
-From September 2010 the airport became one of only 17 airports in the world and one of only three UK airports alongside Heathrow Airport and Gatwick Airport to operate the Airbus A380.
+It is a "Category 10" airport, able to handle "Code F" aircraft, including the Airbus A380, one of only 17 airports in the world and one of only three UK airports to operate the A380.

 A smaller Manchester Barton Aerodrome exists 9.3 km to the west of Manchester city centre.
-It was Manchester's first municipal airport and became the site of the first air traffic control tower in the UK, and the first municipal airfield in the UK to be licensed by the Air Ministry.
-Today, private charter flights and general aviation use City.
+It was Manchester's first municipal airport, site of the first air traffic control tower in the UK, and the first municipal airfield to be licensed by the Air Ministry.
+Private charter flights and general aviation use City.
 It also has a flight school, and both the Greater Manchester Police Air Support Unit and the North West Air Ambulance have helicopters based there.

 Canal

-An extensive canal network passes through Manchester including the Ashton Canal, Rochdale Canal and Bridgewater Canal - all of which end in Manchester city centre.
+An extensive canal network passes through Manchester including the Ashton Canal, Rochdale Canal and Bridgewater Canal – all of which end in Manchester city centre.
 The canals are still maintained, though now largely repurposed for leisure use.
 The Manchester Ship Canal, which was built to carry freight from the Industrial Revolution onward, ends in neighbouring Salford before linking with the River Irwell which runs through the north of the city.

 Cycling

-Cycling for transportation and leisure enjoys popularity in Manchester and the city also plays a major role in British cycle racing.
-Manchester has a history of cycling, and is one of the seven cities to have a Rapha store alongside New York City, San Francisco, Sydney, Tokyo and Osaka.
+Cycling for transportation and leisure is popular in Manchester, and the city plays a major role in British cycle racing.
 As of 2023, 2% of journeys in Manchester are made by bicycle, with cycle routes being integrated into Manchester's multimodal Bee Network alongside walking, train, tram, and bus routes.